Water Purification · Singapore

 "I'm doing my kitchen anyway / I own this place / I want it invisible."
 Under-sink RO, tankless if the budget allows.
 Decide once, forget about it for years apart from filter changes.

-Whatever you buy, the filter is only as good as its replacement schedule.
-A carbon cartridge past its lifespan doesn't just stop working — it can shed accumulated contaminants back into your water and become a growth surface for bacteria.
-Two rules:
+Filter performance depends on the replacement schedule.
+A carbon cartridge past its lifespan can stop working, shed accumulated contaminants back into the water and become a growth surface for bacteria.
+Two points matter: